-Because the Bank currently has negative "undivided profits" (i.e. a retained deficit) of \$50.0 million at December 31, 2013, under Michigan banking regulations, the Bank is not currently permitted to pay a dividend.
+Because the Bank currently has negative "undivided profits" (i.e. a retained deficit) of \$31.1 million at December 31, 2014, under Michigan banking regulations, the Bank is not currently permitted to pay a dividend.
 We can request regulatory approval for a return of capital from the Bank to the parent company.
-Also see note #20 to the Consolidated Financial Statements included within this report.
+During the first quarter of 2014, we requested regulatory approval for a \$15.0 million return of capital from the Bank to the parent company.
+This return of capital request was approved by our banking regulators on March 28, 2014, and the Bank returned